 If you are interviewing for a Diversity Visa (DV), all of the above instructions apply to you.
-Please schedule and attend a medical examination prior to your visa interview; enroll in the required courier service; and gather the required documents.
+Please schedule and attend a medical examination prior to your visa interview and gather the required documents.

 Below are additional instructions that apply only to DV applicants.